Stated alternately, "Do I need pre-requisite skills, or natural talent"? To "Do" Lindy Hop?

 The short answer is no, and the long answer is also no.

 This all might sound kitschy and cliche, but.
-It's true.
-And I'll tell you why.
+It's true, and I'll tell you why.

-While many dances have been codified into strict and deeply competitive forms from their once humble roots, Lindy Hop has not.
+While many dances have been codified into rigid competitive forms from their once-social roots, Lindy Hop has not.
 It has always been a changing and evolving activity.
-And there has never been, to my knowledge a time when Lindy Hop's mainstream practitioners developed the dance into a form, written or otherwise where if you didn't "do it this way" you weren't doing Lindy Hop.
-This is a feature for most of its current practitioners with a few exceptions of course rather than a bug.
-Though its lack of structure doesn't attract everyone.
-Many people want to come into a dance class and be told exactly what to do and when to do it and not be expected to improvise.
-Lindy Hop, like its music, IS improvisational.
-Initially, you will learn the most common what I like to call "mini-choreographies" and then you dance with a partner who has also memorized these choreographies and then you do them together WITH the music.
+There has never been, to my knowledge, a time when Lindy Hop's mainstream practitioners developed the dance into a form, written or otherwise where if you didn't "do it this way" you weren't doing Lindy Hop.
+This is a feature for most of its current practitioners rather than a bug.

 A short digression:

 Back to the history discussion.
 As mentioned above, you may do whatever and the Lindy Hop technique's only requirements are safety and musicality.
-Do whatever it is you were going to do, but make it musical, and make it safely.
+Do whatever it is you were going to do, but make it musical, and make it safe.

 "I never taught people where to step on '2', because when I learned how to dance there was no '2'.
 We just danced to the music." ~ Frankie Manning

-Americans don't dance, therefore.
-Dance is SCARY
+Americans don't dance; therefore, dancing is SCARY

-It seems to me that there is a dearth of dancing in America.
-And for white people especially.
-Now, don't get me wrong, of course, I recognize all the different kinds of country-style dancing, ballroom, west coast swing, as well as all the other very popular dances done by many white Americans.
-These are exceptions to the rules.
-And, unless I'm mistaken, many of those communities feel as if dance as an activity was either a strictly skilled competition, a drunken afterthought, or something in between.
-This, in my humble opinion, is NOT the case with Lindy Hop.
-Lindy Hop is the competition-averse, sober person's dream activity.
-I, of course also must mention the Hispanic, Black, Asian, and indigenous communities have dance sometimes as integral to their gatherings as food.
-I am not referencing them.
-Mostly due to the fact their dances are a significant minority of overall Americans.
 Do not let white American culture ruin your capacity for joy.
 Do not let the community you grew near let you down now for the rest of your life.
 It is NEVER too late to dance.
 It is never too late to take up something that can potentially bring a polarized world into harmony with each other.
 Lindy Hop can be subversive to the point of revolution.
 A divided world united together with swingouts.
 A black-and-white world turned beautifully, ambiguously, and truthfully grey.

 No experience needed - two left feet are welcome